First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

-All results presented thus far are based on DFT electronic structures.
-Here, we briefly assess the impact of many-body corrections, focusing on improved level alignment at the molecule-metal interface.\cite{liu2025} Figure \ref{fig:es}(a) shows the band structure of the ($M$)-[7]H/Au interface, with bands color-coded by their projected character.
-This calculation employs the Perdew-Burke-Ernzerhof (PBE) functional\cite{PBE} with SOC and includes four Au (111) layers to reduce the computational cost.
-At the $\Gamma$ point, we observe appreciable hybridization between molecular orbitals and Au states.
-In particular, the projected HOMO of ($M$)-[7]H lies approximately 0.92 eV below the Fermi level.
-The reduced work function at the interface implies that incident light with $h\nu=$ 5.83 eV probes states up to 1.56 eV below the Fermi level, thereby encompassing these hybridized states.
-Given the well-known tendency of PBE to underestimate interfacial level alignment,\cite{neaton2006} we further perform first-principles $G_0W_0$@PBE calculations\cite{HL86,BGW} to obtain a more accurate electronic structure, shown in Figure \ref{fig:es}(b), with computational details provided in the Supporting Information.
+Given the well-known tendency of PBE to underestimate interfacial level alignment,\cite{neaton2006} we further perform first-principles $G_0W_0$@PBE calculations\cite{HL86,BGW} using the substrate screening approximation\cite{subs-screening} to obtain a more accurate electronic structure, shown in Figure \ref{fig:es}(b), with computational details provided in the Supporting Information.
 At the $GW$ level, the HOMO is shifted to 1.23 eV below the Fermi level, but remains within the energy window accessible in PES.
 We also note that the Au $d$ states, located around 2 eV below the Fermi level, lie outside this energy window and therefore do not contribute to the photoemission signal considered here.
 This supports the conclusion that corrections in the level alignment alone do not overturn the qualitative interface-based interpretation developed from the DFT results.